 We all tend to obsess over things or situations we can't change and often end up miserable and unhappy.
-It takes a lot of practice and nerves to balance both mental and physical aspects of our life, especially if you are a health copywriter writing about health all day long.
+It takes a lot of practice and nerves to balance both the mental and physical aspects of our life.
 Try creating a holistic connection between your mind and body with these warm suggestions that might be helpful to you.

 Your body is the only place where you have to live, so keep it healthy and endurable.
 Exercise as much as you can because it will boost your energy and shake the stress away.
 Working out on a daily basis helps you feel more focused and refreshed.
 Instead of being a people pleaser, learn how to indulge yourself from time to time.
 Make a foaming bubble bath after a long stressful day at work and turn on your favourite music.